Soule Steel Company

 Soule Steel Company was a manufacturer of fabricated steel building products.
-The main office was in San Francisco, California with branch offices in Los Angeles, California, Portland, Oregon and Seattle, Washington.
+The main office was in San Francisco, California, with branch offices in Los Angeles, California, Portland, Oregon, and Seattle, Washington.
 Soule Steel worked on major construction projects like: the reinforcing steel on the footings for the Golden Gate Bridge, California Memorial Stadium at University of California, Berkeley, San Francisco high rises buildings, Los Angeles Memorial Coliseum, Vincent Thomas Bridge, Space Needle and the Grand Coulee Dam.
-For World War II Soule Steel built landing crafts and floating derricks for seaplane moving, a class YSD-11 Class Seaplane Wrecking Derrick in the Terminal Island shipyard.
-Soule Steel also built steel barges for the war.
-After the war the shipyard built some tuna fishing ships.
+During World War II, Soule Steel built landing craft, steel barges, and YSD-11-class crane ships in the Terminal Island shipyard.
+Soule Steel also built some tuna fishing ships after the war.

+History

 Soule Steel was started by Edward Soulé in 1911.
 Edward Soulé was a civil engineer in San Francisco and saw the damage done by the 1906 San Francisco earthquake.
 So, in 1911 started a steel rebar business, called Edw.
-L Soulé Campany to help make new buildings stronger.
+L Soulé Company to help make new buildings stronger.
 The company name was changed in 1927 to Soule Steel Company.
 The family-owned business grew and at its peak had nine 9 fabrication shops, a steel mill (1959 in Long Beach, California), a division for building steel buildings, and a steel window and doors division.
 Edw.
-L Soulé retired in 1945 and Stanley Soul continued the company, and later Edward Lee Soule Jr. (1917-2003) and his brothers: Howard Stephen Soule (1924-2010), Lee Soule and Peter Soule.
+L Soulé retired in 1945 and Stanley Soul continued the company, and later Edward Lee Soule Jr. (1917–2003) and his brothers: Howard Stephen Soule (1924–2010), Lee Soule and Peter Soule.
 Soule Steel and Zamil Steel founded a joint venture in 1930.
 Soule family was also a family of philanthropy and gave to many charities.
 Soule Steel closed in 1986.
 The San Francisco plant and Portland plant are now business centers.
 The Wilmington Ave Los Angeles plant is now The Plaza Americana.
 The Seattle plant is now Ferguson Plumbing warehouse.
 The Phoenix site is now a food court.
 San Jose site is a vacant lot.
 Fresno site is now apartments.